Golgo 13: Assignment Kowloon

-Golgo 13: Assignment Kowloon (ゴルゴ13 九竜の首, Gorugo Sātīn Kûron no kubi) is a 1977 Japanese-language action thriller film starring Sonny Chiba as the international assassin Golgo 13.
+Golgo 13: Assignment Kowloon (ゴルゴ13 九竜の首, Gorugo Sātīn Kûron no kubi) is a 1977 Japanese-language action thriller film starring Sonny Chiba as the international hitman Golgo 13.
 It is the second live-action movie based on the manga series Golgo 13, after the eponymous 1973 Japanese–Iranian film starring Ken Takakura.

 Plot

-Master assassin Duke Togo—codenamed "Golgo 13"—is hired by an American crime syndicate to kill Chou Lei Fang, a powerful member of the syndicate's Hong Kong branch who has been selling their drugs through his own channels.
+Professional hitman Golgo 13 aka Duke Togo is hired by an American crime syndicate to kill Chou Lei Fang, a powerful member of the syndicate's Hong Kong branch who has been selling their drugs through his own channels.
 At the same time, he has to keep an eye out on Smith, a hard-boiled Hong Kong detective who is hell-bent on taking down Chou and his drug-manufacturing organization.

 One night, an undercover officer named Lin Li follows Chou and infiltrates his drug factory, but she is shot and captured by his henchmen.
 The next day, Smith locates Chou's factory after a group of children find Lin Li's communicator, but Lin Li is killed during a shootout and the factory is destroyed.
-By this time, both Chou and Smith have been made aware that Golgo is in Hong Kong.
-Smith has a personal vendetta on Golgo, who assassinated a foreign diplomat he was assigned to protect a year earlier.
-Because of this, Smith urges the police chief to issue a warrant to arrest Chou before Golgo gets to him first.
-The next day, during a ceremony to open a public swimming pool funded by Chou, Golgo prepares to shoot the drug lord from a nearby building, but a female Caucasian assassin named Leika gets to Chou first.
-While Smith and his men presume it was Golgo that killed Chou, Golgo suspects someone in Hong Kong higher than Chou ordered the hit.
-The American syndicate offers Golgo an extra US$100,000 to track down the mastermind.
-Shortly after Chou's funeral, his widow Li Hua and Leika are killed by Golgo while attempting to trap him and put him down.
+By this time, both Chou and Smith have been made aware that Golgo 13 is in Hong Kong.
+Smith has a personal vendetta on Golgo 13, who assassinated a foreign diplomat he was assigned to protect a year earlier.
+Because of this, Smith urges the police chief to issue a warrant to arrest Chou before Golgo 13 gets to him first.
+The next day, during a ceremony to open a public swimming pool funded by Chou, Golgo 13 prepares to shoot the drug lord from a nearby building, but a female Caucasian hitwoman named Leika gets to Chou first.
+While Smith and his men presume it was Golgo 13 that killed Chou, Golgo 13 suspects someone in Hong Kong higher than Chou ordered the hit.
+The American syndicate offers Golgo 13 an extra $100,000 to track down the mastermind.
+Shortly after Chou's funeral, his widow Li Hua and Leika are killed by Golgo 13 while attempting to put him down.